 These initiatives were designed to provide some short-term relief to businesses who were unable to trade, or had seen their ability to trade severely impaired as a result of the national lockdown restrictions.

 The CJRS allowed bosses to furlough staff members for whom there was simply not enough work for them to do.
 A huge number of events and entertainment companies took advantage of this scheme in order to reduce overheads at a time of no income, while also providing a level of financial protection for their employees.
-As the scheme transfers to the less generous Job Support Scheme, many events companies are now struggling to see how they will be able to bear the brunt of these increased staffing costs with income still at extremely low levels.
+The scheme was extended until the end of April 2021, givings events companies a level of security at least when it comes to being able to pay their employees.

 Events companies are still able to take advantage of a government-backed loan, either the Bounce Back Loan or the Coronavirus Business Interruption Loan Scheme (CBILS) depending on the size of the business and the amount of money required.

 Bounce Back Loans are offered up to £50,000 and can be repaid over 10 years and are fully backed by the government meaning directors will suffer no personal liability in the event of the company being unable to repay the amount borrowed.
 CBILS likewise offers loans which are guaranteed by the government at favorable interest rates and are aimed at larger companies for whom £50,000 wouldn’t provide the financial cushion needed.
 As part of the Pay As You Grow amendment, both of these loans now offer greater flexibility for companies which are struggling to repay.